-The rest of Ferrari World contains a very well themed Flying Aces roller coaster, go-carts, driving simulators, stage shows and you can also race the clock changing a wheel on an actual F1 racing car.
+The rest of Ferrari World contains a very well themed Flying Aces roller coaster, go-carts, driving simulators, stage shows.
+You can also race the clock changing a wheel on an actual F1 racing car.
 There is also a lot of history of the Ferrari Motor Company if you are specifically an Italian car enthusiast.
 Of course, if someone in your group is not up for an adrenaline rush, the connected Yas Mall will occupy with them a serious dose of retail therapy.

 Cultural trip to Al Ain

 Al Ain, at a distance of about 150 km.
 It makes for a good short trip from Dubai, if you are looking for culture and sightseeing.
 The first interesting site you can visit is the Al Ain Palace Museum.
 The most amazing thing about this landmark is the way the architecture blends the old and the new.
 Specifically, you can see Emerati-influenced design everywhere.
 The courtyards are a way to merge together the private and the public facilities of the structure.

 The buildings are maintained well with local, environmentally-friendly resources like clay and adobe.
 You can see the room that was used to teach palace residents the ways of the Qur’an, and Hadith that shows the teachings of Muhammad inscribed right on the ceiling.
 It is a moving visit for all and a very historical one at that.
 You can pay a visit here anywhere from 8:30 AM to 7:30 PM, and see what life was like for Sheikh Zayed and his family.